SuperOfficeDocs/superoffice-docs/user-guide/en/faq/create.md

 # Create FAQ entries

-By creating FAQ entries, your organisation can build up a comprehensive collection of questions and answers which both customers and staff can use to find useful information.
+By creating FAQ entries, your organisation can build up a comprehensive collection of questions and answers that both customers and staff can use to find useful information.
 There are two ways to create FAQ entries:

 * A user can create an FAQ entry, based on communication with a customer in **Requests**.
 * An administrator can create an FAQ entry directly in **Knowledge Base > FAQ**.